 - What ages of students do you accept?

 We don't accept ages; and if we did, mathematical age would be more important than chronological age.
 Actually, we accept everyone; but we can't invite all of our applicants.
 Most students come to HCSSiM after their sophomore or junior years in high schools.
 Recent programs have included students who have just completed their 9th grade and have taken more advanced math.
 We're open to an occasional even younger student.
-In any event, none of this information should disuade anyone from entering the getting-to-know-each-other process by submitting an application.
+In any event, none of this information should disuade anyone from entering the getting-to-know-each-other process by submitting an application unless you have already graduated from high school.
 Applying is free, fun, fast, obligationless, doable online, and doable while other options are under active investigation.
 Not applying unnecessarily closes a door, shuts off communication, means not seeing the Interesting Test, may cause boredom, and serves to encourage producers of reality tv shows.

 - You refer to "senior staff" and "junior staff."
 Who are these people?
 Are there other kinds of staff?